|CS137 - Programming Principles|

 This section is optional.
 After programming for a while, if you are tired of writing the complete path c:\mingw\bin every time you compile a program, you may want to know that there is a workaround.
 You can actually tell your command prompt where your compiler is installed.

-If these instructions are not working on your machine, feel free to contact the course tutor for help.
-You can find her contact information on the personnel page.
+If these instructions are not working on your machine, feel free to contact the course ISA for help.
+You can find his/her contact information on the personnel page.